Quick Start Guide - Alarm System

 This Quick start guide is about to explain that how to send your first e-mail Alarm, in case your SMPP service goes offline, with Ozeki 10 Alarm System.
 This guide provides you the capability to configure your e-mail connection to send an e-mail alert successfully.
 The following steps will guide you through the process of creating alarm connection and routing your alert messages.

 In order to use the Ozeki Alarm System, you must have the latest version of Ozeki 10 SMS Gateway installed on your system, and you must also download and install Ozeki Alarm system.
-Note that Ozeki 10 SMS gateawy versions prior to v10.3.78 will not work with Ozeki Alarm.

 Open the Ozeki Alarm app